 Symptoms of ADHD

 As many of the symptoms are rather vague, the DMS-IV defines ADHD in the following way.
 Below are two lists of symptoms.
 The first list consists of inattention symptoms, the list underneath that consists of hyperactivity/impulsivity symptoms.
-The diagnosis is positive for ADHD, if the requirements outlined below are met.
+The physician confirms the diagnosis of ADHD, with confirmation of the requirements below.

 Of the following list of 9 inattention symptoms 6 (or more) have to be present for more than 6 months to make a diagnosis of ADHD.